arioflorido/PictureSorter/README.md

 ```

 ## Usage
+1. Train your models
+2. file structure
-1. Put your picture files inside the `input` directory.
+3. Put your files inside the `validation` directory.
-2. `python3 main.py`
+4. `python3 main.py`

 ## Todo
-- Train models
+- add documentation - how to use
+- add support for 2D / 3D pictures
-- improve Readme
+- add tests
-- sort by model and date?

 ## Reference